SFDR Reporting Requirements

 -

-The GRESB SFDR Reporting Solution is primarily focused on helping fund managers collect and ultimately disclose their PAIs.
-Should they wish, fund managers will be able to share their data with investors in 2022.
+The GRESB SFDR Reporting Solution is available as a standalone assessment to anyone that wants to use it to meet their disclosure requirements, and it is primarily focused on helping fund managers collect and ultimately disclose their PAIs at the financial product level.
+Should they wish to, fund managers will be able to share their data with investors in 2025.

 -